-The main objective of this paper is to develop a new mathematical framework for score-based diffusion modelling in infinite dimensions using Malliavin calculus~\citep{malliavin:78:stochastic}.
-This framework extends our recent analyses \citep{mirafzali2025malliavincalculusscorebaseddiffusion}; \citep{mirafzali2025malliavincalculusapproachscore} from finite-dimensional diffusion generative models -- where it has proved effective in deriving exact closed-form expressions for the score function -- to the infinite-dimensional setting.
-Our work is closely related to that of~\citet{greco2025malliavingammacalculusapproachscore}, who studied a similar problem in infinite-dimensional \emph{score-based} diffusion generative models using Malliavin calculus.
-In his formulation, the score function is identified (via time reversal) as a Malliavin derivative and corresponds to a conditional expectation, and the approach uses Gaussian OU noising defined via Dirichlet forms and is built around $\Gamma$-calculus.
-Likewise, \citet{pidstrigach2025conditioning} employ Malliavin calculus for conditioned diffusions to derive a Tweedie-like formula for the score function, although their focus remains on finite-dimensional conditioning mechanisms rather than on score computation in infinite dimensions.
-On the other hand, our approach relies on an operator--theoretic derivation of the score function for linear SPDEs of the form \eqref{eq:spde} with a general trace-class covariance operator \(Q\), without resorting to any spatial discretisation.
-By leveraging techniques for differentiating Hilbert-valued processes~\citep{Nualart_Nualart_2018} together with infinite-dimensional extensions of the Bismut--Elworthy--Li formula~\citep{bakhtin2007malliavincalculusinfinitedimensionalsystems,elworthy1994}, we obtain closed-form expressions for the score function in the infinite-dimensional setting.
+The main objective of this paper is to study score-based diffusion modelling in infinite dimensions using Malliavin calculus~\citep{malliavin:78:stochastic}.
+Our analysis extends the recent work \citep{mirafzali2025malliavincalculusscorebaseddiffusion}; \citep{mirafzali2025malliavincalculusapproachscore} from finite-dimensional diffusion generative models -- where it has proved effective in deriving exact closed-form expressions for the score function -- to the infinite-dimensional setting of linear SPDEs with additive Gaussian noise.
+Our work is closely related to that of~\citep{greco2025malliavingammacalculusapproachscore}, who studied a similar problem in infinite-dimensional score-based diffusion generative models using Malliavin calculus.
+In their formulation, the score function is identified (via time reversal) as a Malliavin derivative and corresponds to a conditional expectation, and the approach uses Gaussian Ornstein--Uhlenbeck noising defined via Dirichlet forms and is built around $\Gamma$-calculus.
+Likewise, \citep{pidstrigach2025conditioning} employ Malliavin calculus for conditioned diffusions to derive a Tweedie-like formula for the score function, although their focus remains on finite-dimensional conditioning mechanisms rather than on score computation in infinite dimensions.
+On the other hand, our approach relies on an operator-theoretic derivation of the logarithmic derivative (directional score) for linear SPDEs of the form \eqref{eq:spde} with a general Hilbert-Schmidt operator \(Q^{1/2}: U \to H\), without resorting to any spatial discretisation.
+By leveraging techniques for differentiating Hilbert-valued processes~\citep{Nualart_Nualart_2018} together with infinite-dimensional extensions of the Bismut--Elworthy--Li formula~\citep{bakhtin2007malliavincalculusinfinitedimensionalsystems,elworthy1994}, we obtain closed-form expressions for the logarithmic derivative in the infinite-dimensional setting.
 Other recent contributions formulate diffusion models directly on infinite-dimensional function spaces—either by perturbing functions with a Gaussian process specified by a covariance kernel and deriving a resolution–independent discretised algorithm \citep{lim2025scorebaseddiffusionmodelsfunction}, by casting the dynamics as stochastic evolution equations in Hilbert spaces and implementing them via spatial discretisation \citep{lim2023scorebased}, or by developing an infinite-dimensional formulation with dimension–independent guarantees \citep{pidstrigach2024}.
 None of these approaches employ Malliavin calculus.